Articles , Glossary

 Small Stars of Interaction Design: Interactive UI Elements

-Powerful and user-friendly product designs are based on elaborately crafted details.
+Powerful, user-friendly product designs are built on carefully crafted details.
 Web and mobile user interfaces are all packed with small elements of big impact.
-Today we offer you to revise some of the UI elements found in the vast majority of layouts, consider their functionality and role and check them in various UI design examples by Tubik Studio designers.
+Today, we offer you to revise some of the UI elements found in the vast majority of layouts, consider their functionality and role, and check them in various UI design examples by Tubik Studio designers.

 Button

-Button is one of the most popular elements of any interface.
-It roots deeply in the world of physical things and existed much before GUI appeared: push-buttons later simplified to just buttons are simple switch mechanisms enabling to control a process or machine.
-Pushing, pressing, hitting or punching (great synonym row was developed for buttons through times), a button actually allows for sending the signal to the machine about the action user wants to do.
-Used in a variety of devices from simple home appliances, telephones, and calculators to complex dashboards.
+A button is one of the most popular elements of any interface.
+It roots deeply in the world of physical things and existed much before the GUI appeared: push-buttons, later simplified to just buttons, are simple switch mechanisms enabling the control of a process or machine.
+Pushing, pressing, hitting, or punching (great synonym row was developed for buttons over time), a button actually sends a signal to the machine indicating the action the user wants to perform.
+Used in a variety of devices, from simple home appliances, telephones, and calculators to complex dashboards.
 Being a clear element of interactions, buttons were later successfully transferred to graphical user interfaces.

 racing mobile game design

 Today, diverse UI buttons serve plenty of purposes.
 Typical buttons are designed to be instantly visible: designers apply contrasting colors, shapes and even animation to make buttons noticeable in the layout.
 Buttons are often supported with the copy that explains the action done with the button.
-Designers have to apply considerable time and effort to create effective buttons that look consistent with the general stylistic concept but are contrast enough to stand out in the layout.
+Designers have to invest considerable time and effort to create effective buttons that look consistent with the overall stylistic concept but are contrasty enough to stand out in the layout.

 There are several frequently-used types of buttons with additional functionality.

 Hamburger button hides a menu.
 After a click or tap on it, the menu expands.
-It is called hamburger due to its form that consists of three horizontal lines – it looks like typical bread-meat-bread hamburger.
+It is called a hamburger due to its form, which consists of three horizontal lines – it looks like a typical bread-meat-bread hamburger.
 Although today it is quite a typical element of interaction, hamburger menus are still highly debatable due to the number of pros and cons.

 Most users using websites and apps on a regular basis know that hamburger hides the links to core categories of content so they don’t need additional explanations and prompts.
 The essential advantage is that hamburger menus free space: this way the interface becomes minimalist and airy as well as provides room for other important layout elements.
 Also, it provides additional benefits for responsive and adaptive design hiding navigation elements and making the layout usable on different devices.
 The arguments against the hamburger menu are based on the fact that this design element can be confusing for users having little experience with websites: they can get misled with the sign which is rather abstract.
 Thus, the decision about applying the hamburger button should be based on user research, setting a target audience’s abilities and rigorous testing.